iceterminal/tweetspeed/README.md

 # tweetspeed
 Tweet your internet speed when it falls below XX mpbs.
 Notify your ISP via twitter.

+This script will run a command line internet speed test, and then log it locally as well as TWEET the slow results to your ISP via twitter.
+Can be manual or automatic.

 ### Steps
 First, create a Twitter application.
 Go to https://apps.twitter.com/ and click on Create New App.
 After creating the application, click on the tab that says Keys and Access Tokens.